NYCPlanning/labs-maputnik-dev-server/README.md

   ```
   npm run start
   ```

- You can use Maputnik to style your layers, then copy and paste the layer config JSON back into your application.
-The valid JSON throws off our linter, so we like using `[linter-eslint](https://atom.io/packages/linter-eslint)` to format everything once we paste the JSON into our code.

 4. Paste the following command in to the JavaScript console
 ```
 fetch('http://localhost:4000/style',{method:'POST',headers:{Accept:'application/json','Content-Type': 'application/json'},body: JSON.stringify(map.getStyle())}).then(()=>{window.open(`http://localhost:4000/?style=http://localhost:4000/style#${map.getZoom()}/${map.getCenter().lat}/${map.getCenter().lng}`,'_blank');});
 ```

+5. Style layers in Maputnik, copy and paste the resulting layer configs into your code.

+The valid JSON throws off our linter, so we like using `[linter-eslint](https://atom.io/packages/linter-eslint)` to format everything once we paste the JSON into our code.

 ## Routes